REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Little wood satyr Megisto cymela

-Canadian tiger swallowtail Papilio canadensis
+Canadian tiger swallowtail Papilio canadensis M

 Black swallowtail Papilio polyxenes

-Giant swallowtail Papilio crespontes CF
+Giant swallowtail Papilio crespontes CFM

 Virginia ctenucha moth Ctenucha virginica Arctiidae (tiger moths)